 Once installed it will run and should show up in your default web browser:

-- the main page should open and you will see the work space and your system should go immediately to calibration, but it may not. if it is not connected say the second time you open it, to establish connection, if the connect button is blue, click it:
+- If your system didn’t automatically start calibration, you can start it by pressing the bullseye button that says calibrate next to it should open and you will see the work space and your system should go immediately to calibration, but it may not. if it is not connected say the second time you open it, to establish connection, if the connect button is blue, click it:

 If you see a red close button, then you are connected.